 There will be an informal semi-staged showing of the project to at the end of week six of Term Two.
 It is anticipated that background research into the world and texts of ancient Greece will be necessary.
 Students may be required to undertake additional work outside of class to learn their lines or engage in character work.
+Assessment (constitutes 20% of overall module grade):

+- Continuous assessment: 60%

-Showing: 40%
+- Showing: 40%

-• Students may be asked to keep a work book.
+- Students may be asked to keep a work book.
 The book should include notes on the student's response to the rehearsal, research and performance process.